Acute Pyelonephritis Clinical Presentation

 Physical Examination

 The patient may or may not have a fever.
-If fever is present, the temperature may be greater than 103°F (39.4°C); it may even be subnormal in patients with associated sepsis.
+If fever is present, the temperature may be greater than 103°F (39.4°C).
+In contrast, the temperature may be subnormal in patients with associated sepsis.
 Tachycardia may or may not be present, depending on associated fever, dehydration, and sepsis.

-Blood pressure is usually within the reference range, unless the patient has underlying hypertension; in cases of underlying hypertension, the pressure may be elevated above the patient's baseline.
+Blood pressure is usually within the reference range, unless the patient has underlying hypertension, in which case the pressure may be elevated above the patient's baseline.
 A systolic blood pressure below 90 mm Hg suggests shock secondary to sepsis or perinephric abscess.

 The patient's appearance is variable.
 Most commonly, the patient is uncomfortable or appears ill.
 Patients usually do not have a toxic appearance, unless there is an underlying problem, such as sepsis, perinephric abscess, or significant dehydration.